-Acid loving plants are plants that prefer a soil pH of about 5.5.
+Acid loving plants prefer a soil pH of about 5.5.
 This lower pH enables these plants to absorb the nutrients they need to flourish and grow.
 The list of what type of plants grow in acidic soil is extensive.
 The following suggestions are only a few of the most popular plants that need acid soil.
 Generally, the eastern half of the United States and the Pacific Northwest are best for plants that need acid soil.

 Acid Loving Plants – Shrubs